tivereidoro/tivereidoro/README.md

 ##
 <p align="justify">

-- 🌱 I’m currently learning Fullstack Dev.; HTML, CSS, JavaScript, and Python..
+- 🌱 I’m currently learning Fullstack Dev., and Software Engineering 💻 at ALX.

-- 👯 I’m looking to collaborate on frontend projects, and I'm also open to volunteering opportunities.
+- 👯 I’m looking to collaborate on frontend projects, and I'm also open to internship and volunteering opportunities.

 - 📫 You can reach me via direct message:  <a href="https://linkedin.com/in/tivereidoro" target="_blank">@tivereidoro</a>  on all socials.

-- ⚡
+- ⚡🚀
 </p>

 <!-- ### Technologies